octo-technology/OpenTezos/docs/michelson/tutorial.md

 A `map` is an associative array.
 It stores many pairs of key-value elements, i.e. it binds a key and a value.
 Type definitions of key and value must be defined when instantiating a new `map`.

 The `map` data structure can only contain a limited amount of data.
-When using big and complex types as values, it is recommended to use the `big_map` data structure.
+When using big and complex types as values, it is recommended to use the `big_map` data structure which is a lazily deserialized map.

+Operations on _big_map_ type have higher gas costs than those over standard maps, as data is lazily deserialized.
+However, a _big_map_ type has a lower storage cost than a standard map of the same size.

 ##### Building a map